macagoraga/cryptofolio/README.md

 ### Features
 - Create your personal cryptocurrency portfolio
-- API integration for Kraken and BitTrex
+- API integration for Kraken, BitTrex and Poloniex
 - Add coins manually
 - Prices will be calculated in EUR
 - Realtime graphs